RCOSDP/RDM-cli/README.md

 **\* Notice** about forking from a project/component:
 When forking, the following information will be changed: `title`.
 The other properties will be ignored: `category`, `description`, `public`, `tags`, `node_license`.

+**\* Notice** about override project/component:
+If `id` is entered in input project information, the other properties: `id`, `fork_id`, `template_from` will be overwritten.
+If `id` and `fork_id` is entered in the input project information, the error message: "Project could not created" is shown.
+If `id` of the project does not exist or does not belong to the currently logged in user entered in the input project information, the error message: "Project could not created" is shown.
+If `id` of the component is entered in the input project information, the component information will be overwritten and the project's existing components will not be deleted.
+The output information only contains information for newly created or overwritten projects or components.

 ##### Usages
 Get help and see available commands, get help on a specific command